 Studio Frantzén

-Harrods has just cut the ribbon on its latest addition: a new rooftop restaurant from one of the greatest chefs in the world.
+Sitting on the top floor and rooftop of Harrods is a restaurant from one of the greatest chefs in the world.
 And we’re really not exaggerating: Bjorn Frantzén has multiple Michelin stars to his name, his restaurants regularly appear on the World’s 50 Best List, and he used to be a professional footballer.
 Which – fine – is nothing really to do with his cooking, but just goes to show that the guy’s so talented, he’s actually got spare careers up his sleeve.
 Here, he’s serving up Japanese-inflected Nordic cuisine, and amazingly, it’s not on a prohibitively expensive tasting menu…

 Details: Harrods, 87-135 Brompton Road, SW1X 7XL Book here